Here’s the latest from BEEPS – Peachland’s Bat Education and Ecological Protection Society!

-Everyone is a volunteer, says Slyngbom, and that’s why she’s especially touched to see how the Peachland Recovery Task Force has worked together to bring this Friday’s Virtual Gala to light.
-BEEPS is one of the four locals groups who will benefit from the event proceeds, which will go into ensuring these groups can continue on with what they give back to the community.
+Heidi and I also spoke about the upcoming virtual gala that was successfully planned by Peachland’s Economic Recovery Task Force on Dec 4, 2020.
+BEEPS was one of the four locals groups who benefitted from the event proceeds (a little over $12,400!), which will go into ensuring these groups can continue on with what they give back to the community.

-“The undertaking has been enormous,” says Slyngbom of the gala-related planning (she’s on a couple of committees.)
+“The undertaking has been enormous,” said Slyngbom of the gala-related planning (she was on a couple of committees.)